t-regx/T-Regx/ReadMe.md

         // gets the match offset
         $match->offset()  // (int) 8

-        // gets the group index
+        // gets the match index
         $match->index()    // (int) 2

-        // gets other groups
+        // gets other matches
         $match->all()      // (array) [ '192', '168', '172', '14' ]
     });
 ```